-Ask most people to tell you what Artificial Intelligence (AI) is and you’ll likely get a blank stare or a stammered answer about computers beating Russian expert chess players.
+When we are talking about the Malware of the future, ask most people to tell you what Artificial Intelligence (AI) is and you’ll likely get a blank stare or a stammered answer about computers beating Russian expert chess players.

-What is AI-driven Malware?
+The Malware of the Future – What is AI-driven Malware?

-This type of malware plays by its normal rules, but the AI allows it to infect computers at a faster rate and make the attacks more efficient.
+This type of malware plays by its normal rules, but the AI allows it to infect computers and make the attacks more efficient.
 “Dumb” malware deploys the same type of attack every time in every situation while its AI-powered can assess things about the system it is attacking.
 Whether or not it has antispyware software, if it has connections to other networks like the cloud, and can read keystrokes to try to pull passwords and usernames out of the memory banks.

-What Are its Capabilities?
+The Malware of the Future – What Are its Capabilities?

 AI-driven malware can do as much as its programmers equip it to.
 One example would be a worm with a limited memory capacity that could “remember” what actions it takes that trigger anti-spyware software on a computer.
 It could use this memory to figure out how to stop performing that action and trying a different route to infect more devices.